Ayaka Konno

-Ayaka Konno (紺野彩夏, Konno Ayaka) is a Japanese actress and model who is affiliated with the agency Spacecraft.
+Ayaka Konno (紺野 彩夏, Konno Ayaka) is a Japanese actress and model who is affiliated with the agency Spacecraft.

 Early life and career

 Ayaka Konno was born on June 24, 1999, in the city of Chiba, in Chiba Prefecture, Japan.
 She is the middle child of three siblings, with an older sister eleven years her senior and one younger sister.
-She can play the piano, having practiced it from the age of 4 to 17.
+She can play the piano, having practiced it from the age of 4 to 17 years old.

 She joined her current agency when she was a child and made her acting debut as a child actress at the age of 3.

 After appearing in the TV Tokyo series Piramekino (2005–2019), she gained recognition from audiences for her "amazingly transparent" acting.

 Parallel to her acting career, she has also worked as an exclusive model for the fashion magazine Seventeen by Shueisha.
 In 2018, she played her first regular role, as a villain called Ora in Kamen Rider Zi-O by TV Asahi.

 With the January issue of Seventeen released on December 1, 2020, she "graduated" from being their exclusive model.
 She then became an exclusive model for the March issue of the fashion magazine Non-no that was published in January 2021.